Chia-Network/cadt/docs/cadt_rpc_api.md

 - POST `/organizations/create` - create an organization without an icon
 - POST `/organizations/edit` - update an organization name and/or icon
 - PUT `/organizations/import` - subscribe and import an organization via OrgUid
-- DELETE `organizations/import` - delete an organization's record from the CADT instance DB
+- DELETE `/organizations/import` - delete an organization's record from the CADT instance DB
-- PUT `organizations/subscribe` - subscribe to an organization datalayer singleton
-- DELETE `organizations/unsubscribe` - unsubscribe from an organization datalayer singleton and keep CADT data
-- PUT `organizations/resync` - resync an organization from datalayer
+- PUT `/organizations/resync` - resync an organization from datalayer
-- POST `organizations/mirror` - add a mirror for a datalayer store via the store ID
+- POST `/organizations/mirror` - add a mirror for a datalayer store via the store ID
-- GET `organizations/metadata` - get an organizations metadata using the OrgUid
+- GET `/organizations/metadata` - get an organizations metadata using the OrgUid
-- GET `organizations/status` - the sync status of an organization via the OrgUid
+- GET `/organizations/status` - the sync status of an organization via the OrgUid

 ---